cloverich/chronicles/README.md

 Electron based markdown journaling application, in the spirit of [incremental note taking][incr-notes].

 **Status**: Hobby project, prototyping and re-working UX to try out various concepts with little regard for usability, stability, or appearances.
-Will remove this clause when I can guarantee your notes won't _poof_ and the experience isn't confusing.
-Reach out if you are interested in journaling concepts and I'll provide a tour.

-Tech stack:

-- Electron and esbuild
-- Typescript
-- React and mobx
-- Slate and Plate (Notion style WSYIWYG)

 ## Development